Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 I won't go into much detail for the VC_DemoReel.ino for the Arduino on the left - it is very similar to the ThereminSound.ino code except I stripped out the code for the HC-SR04 Ultrasonic range detector.
 I did add the parallel Arduino-to-Arduino interface, and I will discuss the code on both sides of this below.
 Take a look here and see the discussions below for how it handles receiving the pattern commands and how it handles the "smiley face" psuedo-pattern.
 - https://github.com/Mark-MDO47/ArduinoClass/tree/master/ArduinoCode/VC_DemoReel

-The VoiceCommands.ino code for the Arduino on the right is very simple, thanks to the DFRobot library code (even my hacked up version).
+The VoiceCommands_I2C.ino code for the Arduino on the right is very simple, thanks to the DFRobot library code (even my hacked up version).
 It is not very similar to our other code, so probably best to copy it from here and read through the description below.
 - https://github.com/Mark-MDO47/ArduinoClass/tree/master/ArduinoCode/VoiceCommands

 #### Modified DFRobot code for DF2301QG